Merkoba/Meltdown/arguments.md

 >progtext

-The program to use by default when using the /progtext command
+The program to use by default when using the `progtext` command.

 Else you need to specify the program in the command.